robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_09/notes_week_09.md

 An `and` instruction performs a bitwise AND on two source registers and stores the result in a destination register.
 No data memory access is needed.
 1. `RegWrite = 1 (true)`: The result of the `and` needs to be saved back to a destination register (`rd`).
 2. `ALUSrc = 0 (false)`: The second operand for the ALU must come from the second register (`rt`), *not* the sign-extended immediate field.
-3. `ALUOp = 10` (R-type): The main control unit tells the ALU control unit to look at the instruction's `funct` field to definitively realize it must perform an `and` operation.
+3. `ALUOp = 10` (R-type): The main control unit tells the ALU control unit to look at the instruction's `funct` field to realize it must perform an `and` operation.
 4. `MemWrite = 0 (false)`: We are not storing anything to data memory.
 5. `MemRead = 0 (false)`: We are not fetching anything from data memory. *(While technically a "don't care", leaving this at 0 physically prevents an accidental seg fault or cache miss by the operating system).*
 6. `MemToReg = 0 (false)`: The value to write back to the register file should come directly from the ALU output, not from the data memory output.